Apothecary

 What element is Oak associated with?

-Oak is associated with the Fire element and the sign of Leo, Sagittarius, and resonates with the Root, Crown chakras.
+Oak is associated with the Fire element, the signs of Leo and Sagittarius, and resonates with the Root and Crown chakras.

 What planet rules Oak?